usubalang/usuba/_posts/2020-01-14-bitslicing.md

 ### Conclusion

 Using bitslicing can significantly improve the throughput of a cipher.
-This is especially true on CPU with SIMD extensions, providing wide registers, and thus allowing for a lot of data-parallelism.
-The gains in performances vary depending on the structure of the ciphers: permutations will be free, synthesizing circuits to lookup tables might be hard, and arithmetic operations will always be very expensive.
+This is especially true on CPU with SIMD extensions, which provide wide registers, thus enabling lots of data-parallelism.
+The gains in performances vary depending on the structure of the ciphers: permutations will be free, lookup tables will have varying performances depending on the size of the circuits needed to implement them, and arithmetic operations will always be very expensive.
 Transposition will have a non-negligeable cost, making bitslicing a dubious technique for computing small circuits.

 There is another issue with bitslicing: register pressure.
-A _n_-bit input is turned into _n_ registers, but modern CPUs often have only 16 registers.
+A _n_-bit input is turned into _n_ registers, but modern CPUs often only have 16 registers.
 Thus, a 128-bit input cannot be put into 128 registers.
 What will happen is a process called _spilling_: the data be stored in 128 memory locations, and when some parts are actually